MLH-Fellowship/RetroMania/readme.md

 ![Demo](assets/Demo/demo.gif)

+## ↓ DOWNLOAD

+You can find the game [here](https://github.com/MLH-Fellowship/RetroMania/releases/tag/1.0).
+Download according to your operating system and then install it.
+The game is currently available for Windows, macOS & Linux.

 ## 💥 PLATFORM

 We used [Godot Engine](https://github.com/godotengine/godot) to develop this game.
 Godot is an open-source software that uses GDScripts or C# for game development.
 For this project, we went with GDScripts.